Taxis of Hong Kong: Fares

-There is an additional charge of $6 for every piece of baggage, light personal hand baggage carried inside passenger compartment are not included.
-Every animal or bird carried on board are charged with $5.
-Wheelchairs and crutches carried by disabled passengers are free of charge.
-Every hiring arranged through telephone booking is charged with $5.
+There is an additional charge of HK$6 for every piece of baggage and every animal or bird carried on board are charged with HK$5.

-Taxi passengers wishing to cross the Victoria harbour are required to pay the tunnel toll fee and a return fee of $10, $15 if the passenger chose to cross via the Eastern Harbour Crossing or Western Harbour Crossing unless the hiring begins from a cross-harbour taxi stand or the final destination is not on the opposite side of the harbour.
-Taxi passengers going through a tunnel with a toll is required to pay the toll fee only.
+Taxi passengers wishing to cross the Victoria harbour are required to pay the tunnel toll fee (and a return fee) of HK$25 (+$25).
+Taxi passengers going through any other non-harbour-crossing tunnels with a toll is required to pay the toll fee only.

 In July 2007, it was reported that many taxi drivers were engaged in rampant illegal price-cutting in their competition with call-cab drivers for passengers.
 Rates offered were up to 20% lower than the metered fares on long-distance trips, with competition being particularly fierce on the airport route.
 The warring factions took turns to blockade Hong Kong International Airport to air their grievances.
 Andrew Cheng Kar-foo, chairman of the Legislative Council's transport panel, proposed cutting taxi fares to deal with illicit discounting.
 Representatives of call-cab drivers and taxi owners were opposed to the idea.
 Urban taxi groups have been lobbying for permission to impose a HK$1 per trip fuel surcharge when the price of liquefied petroleum gas per litre is between HK$3.10 and HK$4.
 Legislative Councillors unanimously passed a motion urging the government to allow taxis to impose the surcharge.
 However, the vote was non-binding on the Government.
 The Transportation Secretary rejected the appeal.